sara-nl/clouddocs/VU-20171113/partA.markdown

 * A dialogue will pop up asking you for a few details.
 Edit as follows:
   * Name: **First Image**
   * VM Template Name: **First Template**
+  * Select the Datastore to store the resource: **147: Courses_img**

-  * Under section _Select the Datastore to store the resource_, choose the entry displaying **147: _Courses\_img_** by clicking anywhere within that entry.
-It should now read, right above the entry you just clicked: `You selected the following datastore: Courses_img`
+Under section _Select the Datastore to store the resource_, choose the entry displaying **147: _Courses\_img_** by clicking anywhere in the entry row.
+It should now read, right above the entry you just clicked: `You selected the following datastore: Courses_img`.

 * Finally, click the blue *Download* button.
 This step will import the `appliance` from the Marketplace to your work environment

 > **Food for brain:**